manumeter/shell-scripts/README.md

     name is specified, a default lock will be used.
     See also: mutex-lock

+## ssh-unlock-disk --help
+    Usage: ssh-unlock-disk [ssh-options] hostname/ip

+    Use this script to send a password through ssh to unlock luks encrypted disks (in initrds).
+It will use its own known_hosts file since the initrd's all have a different identity than the actual host (uses dropbear instead of openssh).

 ## thunderbird-sleep --help
     Usage: thunderbird-sleep
     Suspend all thunderbird processes